 The objectives of the Waste Management Plan are to :

 - Provide a four year waste management direction that meets community needs and expectations

 - Inform the integration of waste services andn facilities to ensure compliance with relevant legislative requirements and policy direction

 - Influence waste avoidance and minimization from all sources in the community

 - Forecast waste management investment options and associated costings for a 10 year period

-In addition to all of the above we believe it is essential that the community plays a key part in developing the revised plan.
+In addition to all of the above we believed it was essential that the community played a key part in developing the revised plan.

 To do this we formed a Waste Management Plan Community Reference Group late in 2017.
-This Group will work with us throughout the development of the plan and has already helped to develop our Community Consultation Schedule for the review.
+This Group has worked with us throughout the development of the plan.